Datapack-Registry/specification/docs/naming_conventions.md

 The restriction to this set of characters ensures that files and folders are treated the same on all operating systems and that it is universally readable.

 Globally predefined function file names:
-- `load.mcfunction` This file is called at every start
+- `load.mcfunction` This function is called at every start
-- `tick.mcfunction` This file is called every tick
+- `tick.mcfunction` This function is called every tick

 ### Structure
 Function files and folders should be written in [snake_case](https://en.wikipedia.org/wiki/Snake_case).
 Numbers within the function or folder name should not be used for numbering in order to enforce a certain structure.